 As a diplomat, Osius served as deputy chief of mission in Jakarta, Indonesia, and political minister-counselor in New Delhi, India.
 Osius also served as deputy director of the Office of Korean Affairs at the State Department, regional environment officer for Southeast Asia and the Pacific, and senior advisor on Asia and trade to Vice President Al Gore.
 He also served in Bangkok, Ho Chi Minh City, Manila, and at the United Nations.

-Amb.
-Osius has authored numerous articles on Foreign Service tradecraft and U.S.-Asia policy, and is writing a book on U.S.-Vietnam reconciliation.
-He wrote his first book, The U.S.-Japan Security Alliance: Why It Matters and How To Strengthen It (CSIS/Praeger 2002) while a fellow at the Japan Institute for International Affairs (日本国際問題研究所).
-While at CSIS, he published “Global Swing States: Deepening Partnerships with India and Indonesia” (Asia Policy, January 2014), and Enhancing India-ASEAN Connectivity.
-He contributed to A US-Indonesia Partnership for 2020.
+Ambassador Osius has authored numerous articles on Foreign Service tradecraft and U.S.-Asia policy.
+He wrote The U.S.-Japan Security Alliance: Why It Matters and How To Strengthen It as a fellow at the Japan Institute for International Affairs.
+While at CSIS, he published “Global Swing States: Deepening Partnerships with India and Indonesia” (Asia Policy, January 2014), Enhancing India-ASEAN Connectivity, and A US-Indonesia Partnership for 2020.

-Ambassador Osius earned a bachelor’s degree from Harvard University, a master’s degree from Johns Hopkins University’s School of Advanced International Studies, and an honorary doctorate from Ho Chi Minh City University of Technology and Education.
+Ambassador Osius earned a bachelor’s degree from Harvard University, a master’s degree from Johns Hopkins University’s School of Advanced International Studies, and an Honorary Doctorate from Ho Chi Minh City University of Technology and Education.
 He was the first U.S. ambassador to receive the Order of Friendship from the president of Vietnam.
 He serves on the Asia Foundation’s Board of Trustees and numerous advisory boards.